Token Caching for Diffusion Transformer Acceleration: Introduction

+To address the above limitations, we propose TokenCache, a novel acceleration method that integrates caching techniques with DiT.
+In developing TokenCache, we tackle three key questions: \textit{which time steps} to apply to cache, \textit{which blocks} to target, and \textit{which tokens} to cache.

+We introduce a Cache Predictor to solve the above questions hierarchically.
+To determine which tokens to cache, the Cache Predictor assigns importance scores to each token, enabling selective caching and reuse of redundant tokens without compromising model performance.
+We replace the computation results of the selected tokens with their previously cached features.
+Regarding which blocks to target, the Cache Predictor adaptively allocates the cache ratio to each block.

+We determine the block importance and the corresponding cache ratio by aggregating the importance scores of their tokens, focusing on blocks that have the least impact on the network output.
+Finally, the Cache Predictor introduces temporal scheduling to determine which time steps to apply caching.
+Based on the importance scores, time steps are divided into independent inference steps (I-steps) and cached prediction steps (P-steps).
+We perform full computations in I-steps because detailed information is crucial for maintaining generative quality, while at P-steps we employ efficient caching mechanisms to reduce redundancy and enhance speed.

+As illustrated in \cref{fig:fig1}, our TokenCache method significantly enhances the conventional DiT model by achieving an optimal balance between generation quality and inference speed.
+Experimental results across various models demonstrate that TokenCache achieves an effective trade-off between generation quality and inference speed for DiT.

-Our contributions are summarized as follows: \begin{itemize} \item We present a novel acceleration framework for DiT based on caching and pruning of intermediate tokens.
-To our best knowledge, this is the first attempt to accelerate DiT at the token level. \item We introduce a Cache Predictor that assigns importance scores to tokens, enabling selective pruning of redundant tokens and thereby maintaining computational efficiency without compromising model performance. \item We develop adaptive strategies for selecting which blocks to target for token pruning and when to apply caching, including our Two-Phase Round-Robin (TPRR) timestep schedule, which optimizes caching intervals across the denoising process to balance acceleration with minimal quality loss. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We present a novel acceleration framework for DiT based on caching and reuse of intermediate tokens.
+To the best of our knowledge, this is one of the first attempts to accelerate DiT at the token level. \item We introduce a Cache Predictor that assigns importance scores to tokens, enabling selective caching of redundant tokens without compromising model performance.
+This reduces computational redundancy by reusing cached token results. \item The proposed Cache Predictor allocates cache ratios to each block, adaptively selecting blocks for caching and reuse.
+Besides, it also implements a temporal scheduling mechanism that divides timesteps into I-steps and P-steps, which optimizes caching intervals across the denoising process to balance acceleration with minimal quality loss. \end{itemize}